Charlottesville Divorce Attorneys

 Steven R. Morris is an experienced Charlottesville divorce attorney.
 When you are considering divorce, expert guidance is essential.
 Our divorce lawyers in Charlottesville and Waynesboro are skillful and compassionate.

 A divorce is one of the most significant and traumatizing events you can face in life.
-It involves highly-charged emotional issues, such as the reason or reasons leading to breakdown of the marriage, feelings of heartbreak and betrayal, and anxiety about finances and the future.
-From a legal standpoint, legal divorce proceedings begin when one or both of the spouses ask a court to dissolve the marriage.
-In Virginia, a court may grant a divorce only on specific grounds specified by statute.
-The grounds for divorce are divided into two classes: fault-based grounds and legal separation grounds (informally referred to as no-fault grounds).
+It involves highly-charged emotional issues, such as the reason or reasons leading to the breakdown of the marriage, feelings of heartbreak and betrayal, and anxiety about finances and the future.
+Legal divorce proceedings begin when one or both spouses ask a court to dissolve their marriage.
+In Virginia, the law divides the grounds or legal reasons for divorce into two classes: "fault-based" and "legal separation" (informally called no-fault grounds).

 A divorce case oftentimes involves much more than the divorce itself.
 A divorce case may (or may not) involve questions of how the property will be divided between you and your spouse, how your family's debts should be allocated and paid, and whether one spouse should pay the other alimony.
 If children are involved, child support and child custody must be addressed.
 The ground or reason a judge grants your divorce also may affect other matters.
 For example, if a court grants your divorce on a fault-based ground, the divorce court may consider that fault in dividing the property and in awarding spousal support.
 Generally speaking, however, a fault-based ground for divorce will not affect a court's custody determination unless the fault has some direct influence on your children, such as physical abuse of a spouse or the children.

 Although a divorce case is ultimately resolved in a court of law, all issues involved, including the specific ground for divorce, can be settled if both parties are willing to do so.
 Learn more about divorce negotiation and settlement in Charlottesville, Virginia.